thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/Dependencies/ExampleSystemLibraryPkgConfig.md

 > library using the `-L` flag in the command line when building your package instead.
 >
 > ```bash
-> % swift build -Xlinker -L/usr/local/lib/
+> % codira build -Xlinker -L/usr/local/lib/
 > ```

 This example follows the convention of prefixing modules with `C` and using camelcase for the rest of the library, following Codira module name conventions.